kyralmozley/Python-Cheat-Sheet/README.md

 A list is a value that contains multiple values in an ordered sequence.
 A list looks like spam=['cat', 'bat', 'rat'].
 Like all good programming langauges, indexing starts at zero (spam[0] = 'cat').

+Lists are a *mutable* data type - it can have values added, removed or changed.

 Negative indecies refer from end of list, so [-1] gives you the last element, [-2] the 2nd to last and so on.

 [1:4] gives you a *slice* with elements 1 upto (not including) 4.